 The Board believes that the management speaks for the Company.
 Individual Board members may, from time to time, meet or otherwise communicate with various constituencies that are involved with the Company.
 It is expected, however, that Board members will do this only with the knowledge of management and, absent unusual circumstances or as contemplated by the committee charters, only at the request of management.

 The Board will have at all times an Audit Committee, a Compensation Committee and a Governance and Nominating Committee.
-All of the members of these committees will be independent Directors under the criteria established by the New York Stock Exchange.
+Only the members of the Audit Committee are independent Directors under the criteria established by the New York Stock Exchange.
 The Board will have additional standing and temporary committees as appropriate.
 In general, committee members will be appointed by the Board with consideration of the desires of individual Directors and the recommendation of the Governance and Nominating Committee.
 It is the sense of the Board that consideration should be given to rotating committee members periodically, but the Board does not feel that rotation should be mandated as a policy.

 Each committee will have its own charter.
 The charters will set forth the purposes, goals and responsibilities of the committees as well as certain specific qualifications for committee membership and procedures for committee member appointment; in addition, the charters will address committee reporting to the Board.
 The charters will also provide that each committee will annually evaluate its performance.